Outward Migration of Super-Jupiters: Summary and Discussion

-\acknowledgements A.M.D gratefully acknowledge the support by LANL / LDRD and NASA / ATP.
+We than W. Kley for helpful comments, and the anonymous referee for a careful report that improved the quality of the paper.
+A.M.D gratefully acknowledge the support by LANL / LDRD and NASA / ATP.
 This research used resources provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 89233218CNA000001.
 The LANL report number is LA-UR-20-29630.
 This work used computing resources at CIERA funded by NSF PHY-1726951.
 D.J.M. acknowledges support from the CIERA Fellowship at Northwestern University and the Cottrell Fellowship Award from the Research Corporation for Science Advancement, which is partially funded by the NSF grant CHE-2039044. {Y.L. acknowledges NASA grant NNX14AD21G and NSF grant AST-1352369.

 \begin{appendix}